 1. Search engine optimization (SEO)

-SEO is an important strategy because of the popularity of search engines and the competitive nature of SERPs.
+It encompasses a wide range of tactics, from including keywords in your content to earning links from other websites to improving your page speed.
+SEO is an important business strategy because of the popularity of search engines and the competitive nature of SERPs.
 Organic search — the unpaid listings in search results — drive more than half of all website traffic, and about 75% of search engine users don’t go past the first page of results.

 - Performing an SEO audit of your website to determine which areas require improvement